UK Private Parking Grace Periods Explained (2024 Code)

 If you believe your charge was issued within the grace period, your appeal should:

-2. Cite the October 2024 Code – Reference the specific grace period requirements
+- Cite the trade body code – Reference the specific grace period requirements

 When Grace Periods Don't Apply